EnsembleQ#

 n_jobsint, default=1

-Number of parallel jobs for training ensemble members.
+Number of parallel jobs for training.

 verbosebool, default=False